KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws4-edit/3push.md

    ![](images/git-graph-pre-squash.png)

    {% hint style='info' %}
-   JAD TODO Fix
 It shows each commit (with the unique identifier) and the commit message along with the author and date.
-Notice the top commit also has `(HEAD -> master)`.
-This says your own local copy of the "master" branch is at the top commit.
+Notice the top commit also has `(HEAD -> cocktails-branch)`.
+This says your own local copy of the "cocktails-branch" branch is at the top commit.
 Notice the bottom commit has `(origin/master, origin/HEAD)`.
 This is the last change that your remote, GitHub, is aware of.
 Your terminal may not show where HEAD is.
    {% endhint %}

    {% hint style='tip' %}
 Your terminal automatically shows the output using 'less'.
 To exit out of 'less' type `q`.
    {% endhint %}